Bira/octopus-carnival/_posts/2021-06-15-demogorgon.md

 target to use an _at-will attack power_ against a target of Demogorgon's choice.

-Running away from all this is also quite hard: **Inescapable Grasp** is a Ranged _50_ power that targets will and teleports the target to a square within tentacle reach of Demogorgon.
+Running away from all this is also quite hard: **Inescapable Grasp** is a Ranged _50_ power that targets Will and teleports the target to a square within tentacle reach of Demogorgon.

 We also get a stat block for the Aspect of Demogorgon, which is very similar but